 Square Feet in the Expanded Makerspace Innovation Lab

-Square Feet in the New Addition
+New Square Feet in the Academy Building

 Our vision for Saint Joseph Academy in the 21st century is rooted in what has always defined and distinguished us as a school: we will support innovation and academic excellence in a community where faith thrives.

-Today we stand at the forefront of exciting changes in high school education, making us a school of choice in the city we call home.
+We stand at the forefront of exciting changes in high school education, making us a school of choice in the city we call home.
 The strength of our education is reflected in our strong enrollment and our students’ exceptional academic performance.

-Although the pandemic may have caused us to pause some of our efforts and reimagine others, now is the time to build on the strengths of Saint Joseph Academy that set us apart and to give our students and faculty the facilities they need, creating a campus where ingenuity, artistry and spirituality can truly flourish.
+Although the global pandemic may have caused us to pause some of our efforts and reimagine others, now is the time to build on the strengths of Saint Joseph Academy that set us apart and to give our students and faculty the facilities they need, creating a campus where ingenuity, artistry and spirituality can truly flourish.
 This campaign is in response to a time of need – a time that demands compassionate female leaders who can create, innovate and transform our world for the better.
 We have an extraordinary opportunity to ensure that Saint Joseph Academy’s most impactful years are still ahead.

 Support this exciting transformation with your gift today!

-Phase 1 supported renovations to Fitzmaurice Hall which created 10 additional classrooms, open study areas, prayer/reflection rooms and administrative offices.
+Phase 1 supported renovations to Fitzmaurice Hall, which created 10 additional classrooms, open study areas, prayer/reflection rooms and administrative offices.
 This phase was completed for the start of the 2020 school year.

-Phase 3 will be an 8,400 square foot addition to the Academy Center to provide a new secure public entrance, a collaborative student commons space and expanded areas for the fitness, athletics and performing arts programs.
+Phase 3 will be an 8,400 square foot addition to the Academy Center to provide a new secure public entrance, a collaborative student commons space and expanded areas for the fitness/wellness, athletics and performing arts programs.
 Construction will begin when fundraising goals are met.

 Construction Academy Creates Hands-On Learning Opportunities

-The construction project is being completed by Regency Construction Services, one of Ohio's largest female-owned construction companies.
+The construction project was completed by Regency Construction Services, one of Ohio's largest female-owned construction companies.
 Regency's Principal, Founder and President Tari Rivera is a role model in an industry dominated by men.
 Ms. Rivera previously served on the Saint Joseph Academy Board of Directors a number of years ago.
 She is also a source of inspiration for female students interested in fields including architecture, math, engineering and sustainability.

-“The purpose of conducting Construction Academy is to advocate for young women to get involved in building and construction careers.
-Many of our team involved in this project are female,” stated Project Manager Janelle Heinle.
-“This really is a great opportunity to show the young women that you can grow up in construction, engineering and other STEM fields even if there aren’t a lot of women in them right now.
+“The purpose of Construction Academy is to advocate for young women to get involved in building and construction careers.
+Many of our team involved in this project were female,” stated Project Manager Janelle Heinle.
+“This really was a great opportunity to show the young women that you can grow up in construction, engineering and other STEM fields even if there aren’t a lot of women in them right now.
 By using all of the skills they have learned in the classroom, such as math and physics, we can show young women that there are a lot of opportunities for them in fields they wouldn't otherwise consider.”